kashyap-datta/dutch-auction-dapp/README.md

 # DutchAuction NFT Marketplace

 This repository contains a series of versions showcasing the development of a DutchAuction NFT Marketplace.
 Each version adds new functionality and features to the smart contracts, and a ReactJS user interface is implemented in Version 6.0 to interact with the contracts.
+Built using Solidity, Hardhat, React and Typescript

 ## Version 1.0